The Highways of North Carolina

 1965 Official

-In late 1987 or early 1988, US 64 was rerouted entirely from Morganton to Statesville: Followed US 70 Byp west to US 70 Business, then continued as new primary routing around to NC 18, then followed NC 18 to Lenoir.
+In December 1987 (AASHTO), US 64 was rerouted entirely from Morganton to Statesville: Followed US 70 Byp west to US 70 Business Union St, then continued as new primary routing on Sanford Dr around to NC 18, then followed NC 18 to Lenoir.
 US 64 then followed NC 90 east through Taylorsville and Stony Point back to Statesville.
 The old route via Hickory was briefly designated as US 64-A and has remained part of US 70 ever since.

 In Aug 1992 (NCDOT), US 64/NC 90 was removed from Front St west of Newton Dr and instead uses Newton Dr and Carner Bagnal Blvd in western Statesville.